Professor Russell Hill Reader, Department of Anthropology,

 Abraham W de Klerk

-With an academic background that has almost nothing to do with conservation but armed with a passion for wildlife, Abraham (or Braam) is the jack of all trades for the project and a commercial farmer in the Alldays area, and the Director of the AWCRC.
+With an academic background that has almost nothing to do with conservation but is armed with a passion for wildlife, Abraham (Braam) is the jack of all trades for the project and a commercial farmer in the Alldays area, and the Director of the AWCRC.
 He manages all things camp and maintenance related and serves as a general guide and host to all who join us!